 Doctors are some of the most trusted members of society.
-In a 2021 Ipsos poll spanning 28 countries, an average of 64 percent of respondents rated doctors as trustworthy.
+In a 2021 Ipsos poll spanning 28 countries, 64%of respondents rated doctors as trustworthy.

-Unfortunately, physicians can often take advantage of this trust by sexually assaulting patients when they are most vulnerable.
-Read on to learn more about sexual assault by doctors, what you can do to prevent doctor sexual abuse, and what you can do if you were sexually assaulted by a medical professional or doctor.
+Unfortunately, physicians can often take advantage of this trust by sexually assaulting, abusing, or harassing patients when they are most vulnerable.
+Read on to learn more about sexual assault by doctors and what you can do if you were sexually assaulted by a medical professional or doctor.

 What is considered sexual assault by a doctor?

 Since examinations regularly involve undressing and the touching of intimate parts, identifying inappropriate behavior can sometimes be challenging.
-Generally speaking, however, sexual assault by a doctor happens when a doctor disrespects your privacy and touches your sexual parts without an appropriate reason.
-As such, you have been sexually assaulted by a doctor if your doctor:
+Generally speaking, however, sexual assault by a doctor happens when a doctor disrespects your privacy and touches you sexually without an appropriate reason.

 Sexual Assault by a Doctor Against a Child

 Children are particularly vulnerable to doctor sexual assault, especially since they are usually too young to understand what has happened to them.

 That’s why the American Academy of Pediatrics has issued new recommendations to prevent medical professionals from sexually abusing young patients.
 Specifically, it requires medical facilities to do background checks on volunteers and staff who have contact with children.
 It also recommends having explicit policies around exams involving breasts or genitals and training on how to report possible abuse by colleagues.